 Your basic Mook, now for aquatic environments.
 They generally come in two types: an enemy specifically designed for aquatic levels, typically based on marine animals, and regular land-dwelling mooks repurposed for a new environment by being equipped with scuba gear (masks and air tanks), becoming more fish-like, or the like.
 This second option most commonly occurs with the Mascot Mook.
 Regardless of type, you'll definitely encounter them Under the Sea, Down the Drain and even in the Bubblegloop Swamp.

-If it is an underwater level, then the hero is also given swimming skills so they can face these mooks as if they were in land; the difficulty in this case is that the jumping on head option is usually taken away, making it impossible to avoid Collision Damage (and forcing you to just avoid these guys) unless some other weapon is given.
-The other option (when on land) is that these guys jump in and out of water where they are unapproachable because of the hero's Super Drowning Skills, so you have to hit them while they out of it (if they can be damaged, that is).
-Some games (like Mario) may have the same enemy show up in both roles, others will have different ones for the two environments.
+If it is an underwater level, then the hero is also given swimming skills so they can face these mooks as if they were on land; the difficulty in this case is that the jumping on head option is usually taken away, making it impossible to avoid Collision Damage (and forcing you to just avoid these guys) unless some other weapon is given.
+The other option (when on land) is that these guys jump in and out of water where they are unapproachable because of the hero's Super Drowning Skills, so you have to hit them while they are out of it (if they can be damaged, that is).
+Some games (like Super Mario Bros.) may have the same enemy show up in both roles, others will have different ones for the two environments.

 - Deus Ex has a few Diver enemies on the way back from the underwater lab.

 - Unreal features serpentine humanoids who can attack you both on land and in water.

 - Banjo-Kazooie: The first game has only one aquatic enemy, but it's noteworthy.
 The Snacker is a blue shark that appears into scene whenever Banjo and Kazooie are swimming in the waters of Treasure Trove Cove (the only safe part is the water surrounding Captain Blubber's ship).
 Snacker returns in Rusty Bucket Bay, guarding the southwest waters (the one with a buoy where a yellow Jinjo is).